os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 - *Output*: dependent variable that is produced by one of the models via computations that rely on inputs.
 A single output variable cannot be produced by two or more models (otherwise its value would be ambiguous).
 - *Coupling variables*: in a process with several models, a single variable x can simultaneously be the output of model A and the input of model B.
 Then models A and B are coupled, and x is a coupling variable.
-*Weak coupling*: in a weakly coupled process there is an ordering of the models that allows the sensical resolution of the system with at most one execution of each model, in a cascade fashion.
+  - *Weak couplings*: in a weakly coupled process there is an ordering of the models that allows the sensical resolution of the system with at most one execution of each model, in a cascade fashion.
 In the example above, it suffices to evaluate A before B. Coupling variables which are only involved in weakly coupled subprocesses are referred to as weak couplings.
-*Strong couplings*: when no permutation of the order of model execution allows to compute all outputs assuring lack of contradiction, the process is strongly coupled (cf. [Section 3.2](#section-32--notion-of-mda-to-solve-complex-interactions)).
+  - *Strong couplings*: when no permutation of the order of model execution allows to compute all outputs assuring lack of contradiction, the process is strongly coupled (cf. [Section 3.2](#section-32--notion-of-mda-to-solve-complex-interactions)).
 Variables whose values are constrained by the input/ouptut logic are referred to as strong couplings.
 If in the example above we further assume that variable y is an output of B and an input of A, then both x and y become strong couplings.
 Executing A(x=x0) might lead to y=y1 such that B(y=y1) outputs x = x1 != x0.
 In which case input x=x0 represents a state of contradiction of the system.

 **Quick start elements**